tjuranek/pierre/README.md

 bun run dev
 ```

+## Publishing precision diffs

+Note that publishing precision diffs is a bit artisinal.
+You need to update the exports to be
+/dist/ before exporting, otherwise the package wont work.

+Long term, im hoping we can use publishConfig to override this, but because we
+rely on Bun for package managment, we currently don't have this functionality.

+This means, before publishing, you need to manually update the exports inside the package.json.

+This is dangerous.

 ## Architectural Notes

 This is just a basic-ass vite project, so most of what you'll probably want to